Bradford High School (Tennessee)

 Bradford High School is a high school located in the town of Bradford in Gibson County, Tennessee, United States.
 It is a part of the Bradford Special School District and enrolls children in grades 6–12.

+Athletics

+Bradford High School offers baseball, boys' and girls' basketball, cross country, golf, track and field, and wrestling.
+Their athletic teams are known as the Red Devils and Lady Red Devils.
+The school competes in TSSAA's Division I Class 1A.